 - severe fungal infections

-People with osteoporosis have an increased risk of:
+People with osteoporosis have an

 - significant disability